 Guidelines has been involved in ministry in Ukraine since 1997.

-The Commentary is broadcast daily in Slavyansk/Kramatorsk, Ukraine on FEBC station FM 68.
-However, the FEBC radio tower suffered severe damage in recent fighting, forcing all broadcasts to be suspended.
+The Commentary is broadcast daily in Slavyansk/Kramatorsk, Ukraine on FM 68, a station of the Far East Broadcasting Company (FEBC).
+However, the FEBC radio tower suffered severe damage and station facilities destroyed in the recent conflict, forcing all broadcasts to be suspended.

 Alexander & Svetlana Moseychuk